systemd/systemd/docs/ENVIRONMENT.md

   it is either set to `system` or `user` depending on whether the NSS/PAM module is called by systemd in `--system` or `--user` mode.

+* `$SYSTEMD_EXEC_PID=…` — set for all invocations that are done by the service manager on behalf of a specific unit, in child processes that are later (after execve()) going to become unit processes (e.g. process invoked by ExecStart=).
+Contains the process ID (PID) of the child process.
+The child process can use this information to determine whether the process is directly invoked by the service manager or indirectly through a script by comparing this value with the current process ID.

 systemd-remount-fs:

 * `$SYSTEMD_REMOUNT_ROOT_RW=1` — if set and no entry for the root directory